Bumblebee Gravity -- Lessons from Perturbation Theory: The model

-where we note that in contrast to most of the bumblebee literature, the action is written such that the non-minimal couplings $\xi$ and $\sigma$ are dimensionless.
+where we note that in contrast to most of the bumblebee literature, the action is written such that all couplings $\{\gamma, \eta, \xi, \sigma, \varsigma, \upsilon\}$ are dimensionless.
 Further, $M_{\rm Pl}$ is the Planck mass and $V_B$ is the potential for the bumblebee field $B^\mu$ which spontaneously breaks the diffeomorphism (and hence local Lorentz) symmetry; moreover, since all operators are marginal, the only scale is introduced through the potential.
-Other terms can be considered in Eq.~(\ref{eq:action}), but not all are equivalent, and can be rewritten using for example
+Other terms can be considered in Eq.~(\ref{eq:action}), but not all are independent and can be rewritten using e.g.

-but the Lagrangian (\ref{eq:action}) is common in the literature and we choose to work with it.